arefin95f/Prompt-Attack-Monitoring-and-Controlling/README.md

 | Without retrieval | 0.9583 | 0.9706 | 0.9469 | 0.9586 | 0.9666 | 0.0299 | 12.32 |
 | Without Layer 4 | 0.9576 | 0.9794 | 0.9366 | 0.9575 | 0.9686 | 0.0205 | 15.33 |

+Three conclusions follow.

-The classical ensemble provides a high-precision, low-latency baseline.
-The full hybrid configuration recovers substantial recall (0.9469 versus 0.8714) at a moderate false-positive rate of 2.99%.
-Removing the semantic module degrades recall further, indicating its role on difficult residual cases.
-Retrieval contributes few final decisions at the selected near-duplicate threshold.
-The ambiguity judge yields a modest recall gain relative to the configuration without Layer 4.
+First, classical-only operation is an excellent high-precision baseline (precision 0.9918; FPR 0.0075) but misses a nontrivial fraction of attacks (recall 0.8714).
+Second, the full hybrid configuration restores recall to 0.9469 and yields the best F1-score, accepting a controlled increase in false positives.
+Third, removing the semantic module harms recall more than classical-only operation, indicating that gated DeBERTa and the surrounding policy interact on difficult residuals; retrieval, at the selected near-duplicate threshold, rarely determines the final label; and the ambiguity judge contributes a modest but positive recall gain relative to its removal.

 ---

 ## VII.
 Discussion

-The results support a layered application-gateway strategy consistent with recent surveys and empirical studies [1], [2], [4], [7], [11]: inexpensive classical detectors handle the bulk of traffic, while gated semantic analysis improves coverage on harder attack families such as jailbreaks and unknown-tagged prompts.
+The results support a simple operational principle: **resolve the common case classically; escalate semantically only under uncertainty**.
+This principle aligns with layered-defense recommendations in the broader literature [1], [2], [7], [11] and with evidence that application-layer enforcement is indispensable [4].
+Decision-source statistics make the principle concrete: 97.6% of held-out decisions never leave the ensemble.

+Intent-preserving mitigation complements detection.
+Whereas binary gateways optimize only \(a(x)\), the proposed system also optimizes the post-block trajectory by recovering a usable \(x'\).
+In user-facing deployments, that recovery converts a security event into a continued, policy-safe dialogue rather than an abrupt dead end.

-**Limitations.** Obfuscation support in the frozen test slice is limited (\(n=17\)).
-The unknown category remains the weakest family.
-Near-duplicate retrieval rarely issues final decisions at the current threshold and can be strengthened through bank curation.
-Broader agent-stack threats spanning persistent memory, tool execution, and multi-agent coordination [3] require complementary controls beyond a prompt gateway.
-Live LLM judging is available but is not the basis of the primary tables.
+**Limitations.** Obfuscation support in the frozen test slice is sparse (\(n=17\)), so Table III rates for that category should be interpreted cautiously.
+Unknown-tagged prompts remain the weakest family.
+Retrieval’s limited final-decision share suggests that bank coverage and thresholding can be improved without changing the overall architecture.
+Layer 5 is evaluated functionally—always emitting a safe continuation—but large-scale human preference studies of rewrite quality are left to future work.
+Finally, threats that live primarily in agent memory, tool execution, or multi-agent coordination [3] require complementary controls beyond a prompt gateway.

-**Reproducibility.** Configuration, source code, named dataset files, and evaluation scripts are provided in the repository.
-Held-out and ablation summaries corresponding to Tables I–IV are produced by the accuracy-check tooling under `scripts/Check_Accuracy.py`.
+**Threats to validity.** Labels inherit the conventions of the named source corpora.
+Group-aware splitting reduces leakage of near-duplicate prompts across partitions, and retrieval memory excludes test content; residual semantic overlap across sources can nevertheless inflate absolute scores relative to a fully out-of-distribution adversary.
+External detector reproductions on the identical frozen test file would further strengthen comparative claims and are a natural extension of this study.

 ---

 ## VIII.
 Conclusion

-This paper presented a hybrid lexical–semantic pipeline for prompt-injection detection with intent-preserving mitigation.
-Using named public and curated datasets and a frozen held-out test of 40,402 prompts, the final system achieves an F1-score of 0.9586 and a false-positive rate of 0.0299 at interactive latency.
-Ablations clarify the complementary roles of classical precision and hybrid recall.
-Future work includes richer obfuscation and multi-turn benchmarks, improved retrieval memory, calibrated live judging under corroboration constraints, and tighter coupling with agent-layer defenses.
+This paper introduced a hybrid lexical–semantic gateway for prompt-injection detection with intent-preserving mitigation.
+Using named public and curated corpora and a frozen held-out test of 40,402 prompts, the system attains an F1-score of 0.9586 and a false-positive rate of 0.0299 at interactive latency.
+Ablations demonstrate that classical layers supply precision and speed, while gated semantic analysis and constrained judgment restore recall on harder residual attacks.
+Future work includes richer obfuscation and multi-turn benchmarks, denser retrieval memory, calibrated live judging, human evaluation of rewrite quality, and tighter integration with agent-layer defenses.

 ---